Research & Development

 All of our employees must abide by our Code of Conduct, which applies to the way we work with external researchers, doctors and academics.
 According to our Guiding Principles for Business Practices Involving the Medical and Scientific Community, all activities involving the medical and scientific community that are sponsored or supported by our company, including our subsidiaries, are to have a legitimate, well-articulated business purpose.
 In addition, all activities are to be implemented in accordance with the highest standards of ethics and integrity, having the utmost regard for patient health and safety.

 To help ensure compliance, we have clear policies in place to provide guidance to employees on ethical and lawful conduct.
-It is each employee’s responsibility to conduct him or herself ethically and lawfully.
+It is the responsibility of all employees to conduct themselves ethically and lawfully.

-The company’s Compliance Charter has allocated responsibility and accountability for compliance to the divisional level.
+The company has allocated responsibility and accountability for compliance to the divisional level.
 Therefore, each division has established its own compliance committee to tackle specific divisional issues and requirements.

 The stated objective of the Compliance Committee Charter within our research laboratories is to ensure ongoing compliance with applicable laws and requirements in all business areas through appropriate management structure, processes and training.
-To manage compliance the Committee is composed of the Research Leadership Team.
-In this way, compliance efforts encompass the entire division and go beyond simply addressing the conduct of clinical trials.
+In order to manage compliance, the Committee is composed of members of the Research Leadership Team.
+As a result, compliance efforts encompass the entire division and go beyond simply addressing the conduct of clinical trials.

 The Committee also promotes ethical science and provides guidance to MRL employees on our company’s standards and corporate policies, as well as necessary education related to specific requirements applicable to the research community.

-4 Starting in 2014, this metric no longer includes select early licenses and research collaborations that were included in the metric for previous years.
+4. Starting in 2014, we no longer capture select early licenses and research collaborations that were included in the metric for previous years.